brandontrabucco/spork/README.md

 ## Usage

-You may configure singular to remember the ssh credentials to your remote cluster using the following example in the terminal.
+You may configure singular to remember the ssh credentials to your cluster using the following example.

 ```bash
 singular set --ssh-username username --ssh-password password --ssh-host compute.example.com